coderalert0/propmaticly/README.md

 bundle exec rails s
 ```

-May need to chmod some directories.
+Might need to chmod some directories.
 Experienced issues with public/assets